 - Tax Deduction: Mortgage interest is tax deductible.

-3 Examples of Using Early Mortgage Payoff Calculator in Excel
+Early Mortgage Payoff Calculator in Excel (3 Practical Examples)

-In this section, we will demonstrate 3 different examples to use early mortgage payoff calculator.
+In this section, we will demonstrate 3 different examples of using an early mortgage payoff calculator.
 Let’s start then!

 Example 1: Use of Monthly Extra Payment Frequency